 - Now, this should show every hidden folder, including var.

 - Once you are ready to hide them again, go to Terminal and input the following command:

 Another way to access the var folder is by using the Finder.

 - Press Command+Shift+G to open the dialogue box.

 - Input the following search: /var or /private/var/folders

-- Now you should have temporary access, so you should be able to drag it into the Finder favourites if you want to access it again.
+- Now you should have temporary access, so you should be able to drag it into the Finder favorites if you want it to stay visible.